plowsof/monero-gui-exe/README.md

 First, a [pull request](https://github.com/monero-project/monero-gui/pull/4042) is made to create the new release binaries

-Once this PR is merged, it triggers the Github action which creates them [here](https://github.com/monero-project/monero-gui/actions/runs/3147123066)
+Once this PR is merged, it triggers the Github action which creates them [here](https://github.com/monero-project/monero-gui/actions/runs/3147123066) (take note of the run id number at the end of the URL - this script requires it)

 We download the `docker-windows-static` file, then obtain a copy of Monero's 64bit binaries for windows (created by the Gitian build process).